CSCI-4830-002-2014/hackathon-accesslog/README.md

 Some of the data point that we might pay attention to are:

 1. Products that me might be gaining in popularity, but are still relatively unpopular.
+2. Which days of the week are the best in terms of sales.
+3. Which types of games are most purchased.
+4. Which games are least popular.

 ## Rationale 1